teal-language/tl/docs/tutorial.md

 ## The type `any`

 The type `any`, as it name implies, accepts any value, like a dynamically-typed Lua variable.
-However, since Teal doesn't know anything about this value, there isn't much it can do with it, besides comparing for equality and against nil, and casting it into other values using the `as` operator.
+However, since Teal doesn't know anything about this value, there isn't much you can do with it, besides comparing for equality and against nil, and casting it into other values using the `as` operator.

 Some Lua libraries use complex dynamic types that can't be easily represented in Teal.
-In those cases, using any and making explicit casts is our last resort.
+In those cases, using `any` and making explicit casts is our last resort.

 ## Const variables